John Quincy: Early life

 Quincy inherited Mt.
 Wollaston, an estate purchased by his great-grandfather, Captain William Tyng, one of Boston's wealthiest merchants, who had acquired the property and other lands from William Coddington (1601–1678), who was in exile.

 Career

 In 1717, he was elected to represent Braintree at the Massachusetts General Court, was re-elected in 1719, and served in that capacity until 1740.
 From 1729 to 1741, he served as the Speaker of the House.
 In 1741, Quincy was voted out of office, but was returned there in 1744, where he served four additional years.

 Personal life

-On September 3, 1715, he married Elizabeth Norton (1696–1769), daughter of the Reverend John Norton (divine) of Hingham.
+On September 3, 1715, he married Elizabeth Norton (1696–1769), daughter of the Reverend John Norton of Hingham.
 Although officially only achieving the rank of major in the colonial militia, he was commonly referred to as "Colonel".
 Together they had four children: